pattilab/DecoID/docs/source/examples.rst

 Now the raw MS/MS data can be read:::

-    decID.readData(file, 2, useMS1, DDA, massAcc,peakDefinitions=peakfile)
+    decID.readData(file, res, useMS1, DDA, massAcc,offset,peakDefinitions=peakfile,frag_cutoff=fragCutoff)

 With the data read, the search parameters can be defined:::

-    lam = 1 # LASSO regression coefficient.
+    lam = 5.0 # LASSO regression coefficient.
 The higher this is the more sparse a solution will be found.
-Recommend 1 for DDA and 100 for DIA. useIso = True # Predict M+1 isotopologue spectra to remove contamination from orphan isotopologues
+Recommend 5.0 for DDA and 50.0 for DIA. useIso = True # Predict M+1 isotopologue spectra to remove contamination from orphan isotopologues

 Optionally, acquired pure MS/MS spectra can be used to deconvolve spectra in the datafile if data is from a DDA experiment.
 To enable this the command below must be run:::

-    decID.identifyUnknowns(resPenalty=lam,iso=useIso)
+    decID.identifyUnknowns(iso=useIso,rtTol=rtTol,dpThresh=80,resPenalty=lam)

 Now, the datafile can be searched with the command below:::

-    decID.searchSpectra("y",lam,iso=useIso)
+    decID.searchSpectra("y", lam , iso=useIso,rtTol=rtTol)

 Advanced Usage
 --------------